Soldiers Point

 AreaSearch assessment of residential development drivers sees a low level of activity in Soldiers Point, placing the area among the bottom 25% of areas assessed nationally

-The average construction cost value of new homes is $721,000, suggesting a focus on the premium market.
+The average expected construction cost value of new homes was $721,000, suggesting developers focus on the premium market with high-end developments.
 In FY-26, $9.0 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to the Rest of NSW, Soldiers Point has 72.0% higher development activity per person.
-The area's new development consists of 52.0% standalone homes and 48.0% medium and high-density housing, offering a mix of opportunities across price brackets.
+Compared to Rest of NSW, Soldiers Point shows 72.0% higher development activity per person.
+Currently, new development consists of 52.0% standalone homes and 48.0% medium and high-density housing, offering a mix of opportunities across price brackets.

-With around 315 people per approval, Soldiers Point reflects a low density area.
-Population forecasts indicate an increase of 74 residents by 2041, with current development patterns suggesting that new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond projections.
+With around 315 people per approval, Soldiers Point reflects low-density area characteristics.
+According to AreaSearch's latest quarterly estimate, the area is projected to gain 18 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development